 2. Consult a battery guru

 If you’re on an Android device, download the Snapdragon BatteryGuru.
 Created by Qualcomm, the company behind many top-of-the-line phone processors, the app learns your usage habits and automatically adjusts features on your phone to optimize battery life.
-The iPhone doesn’t have a direct equivalent, but there are several apps that help you avoid wasting power PLUS there are also companys who offer free battery check or replacement if needed.
+The iPhone doesn’t have a direct equivalent, but there are several apps that help you avoid wasting power PLUS there are also companies that offer free battery checks or battery replacement services if needed.

 1. When all else fails, get an extra battery